 A 2-3 sentence bio and a headshot.
 (We will use this info to create a guest author profile for you.
 You can include a link to your website and/or social media accounts in the bio if you wish.)

 Original Work: All submissions must be original and exclusive to PowerToFly.

 Keywords: You should incorporate your assigned keyword in the title of the piece and at least once in the first few paragraphs.
 Make sure it sounds organic and relevant when used.

 Length: Use your discretion when it comes to the length of the article - say what needs to be said as concisely as possible.
-That said, 500-1000 words is a good ballpark range.
+That said, ~1000 words tends to be a good target.

 Spelling & Grammar: Please proofread your submission.
 It should be free of spelling and grammatical errors.
 To help keep our editor sane, only use one space after periods and embrace the Oxford comma!

 Style & Tone: We strive for a casual, informative (and occasionally irreverent) tone in our pieces - we encourage you to bring your personal experience and voice to the piece.
 Keep it snappy, engaging, and smart.
 The best way to get a sense for this tone is to read some pieces on our blog:

 Images: If there are images you'd like included, make sure you include a link to a Google Drive folder with high-quality downloadable versions.
 If people are in the images, we strive to feature our target audience - women and non-binary folks of all racial and ethnic backgrounds, ages, shapes, and sizes...
 And of course, make sure you have permission to use the image or otherwise site the source.

 Links & Citations: If you are linking back to your own site, it should be a defensible link that is clearly relevant to the piece itself.
 Otherwise, make sure all sources are cited as necessary with links (bonus points if you link to a PowerToFly article!).

 Thanks again for your interest and don't hesitate to reach out with any questions!